Harvest vs Toggl vs Everhour Comparison

-In this article I’m offering you a deeper insight into Everhour and the idea behind it by comparing it with two popular time management tools Toggle and Harvest.
+In this article, I’m offering you a deeper insight into Everhour and the idea behind it by comparing it with two popular time management tools Toggl and Harvest.
 I’m going to point out their strong sides together with things our team and I don’t particularly like that have actually inspired the creation of our app.

 The app features a single entry field, offers you as-you-type suggestions and recognizes a lot of handy formats to maximally simplify your life:

 - @mentions are used to refer to projects;

 - use #tags to complete your entry, e.g. #design, #education or refer to Trello/Basecamp tasks, e.g #133;

 - typing “for” will automatically trigger date options: the exact date like 5 May or the day of the week or today/yesterday/tomorrow;

 - if entering “from …. till”, the app will calculate the number of hours, e.g. from 8 am till 9:15 am will be equal to 1h 15min;